 A lot of people who have chronic fatigue are anxious, depressed, having insomnia, memory and concentration problems, dizziness and other problems.

 Of course, there can be numerous reasons for this condition but increasing the number of people who have problems with the thyroid gland.
 Anyone might have felt fatigue for some time like there is a lack of energy and sleepiness out of nowhere.
-Sometimes it might mean nothing, but in some cases, it is an indicator that some more serious problem might occur.
+Sometimes it might mean nothing, but in some cases, it is an indicator that some more serious problems might occur.
 Tiredness that doesn’t disappear even after efficient and good rest and lasts for at least 4-6 months, and more is chronic.
 National Institute for Health and Care Excellence has estimated that chronic fatigue syndrome (CFS) affects thousands of people in the US.

 THYROID MOST COMMON SYMPTOMS